ludicrouslabs/Laser/README.md

 ## Shout Outs

-Special thanks to RCF, Steve, Chron, Wile for answering the endless stupid questions.
+Special thanks to RCF, Steve, Chron, Wile and everyone else for answering the endless stupid questions.

 ## Licence